Peermade: Etymology

-The name is sometimes related to the Sufi saint, 'Peer Mohammed', as "hill of the Peer" (പീരുമേട്).
-The name Peerumedu is derived from the fact that Pirmuhammed Waliullah, a prominent Siddha and Sufi monk of Tamil Nadu, chose the mountain for meditation for a long time.
-Siddhan, spiritual guru and famous Sufi poet of Tamil known as Rumi of South India Peeru Muhammad Sahib is resting at Takkala in Kanyakumari district.
-Takkala and Peerumed are pilgrimage centers.
+The name is sometimes related to the Sufi saint, 'Peer Mohammed', as "hill of the Peer" (പീരുമേട്).The name Peerumedu is traditionally associated with Pir Muhammed Waliullah, a Siddha and Sufi saint from Tamil Nadu who is said to have meditated in the hills for an extended period.
+He is also known as Peeru Muhammad Sahib and is regarded as a spiritual teacher and Sufi poet, sometimes referred to as the "Rumi of South India".
+His resting place is at Takkala in Kanyakumari district.
+Both Takkala and Peerumedu are considered pilgrimage sites associated with him.

-There is also a local saying that the name "Peerumedu" has come from the large number of "Pera trees" ie. Guava trees that existed way back, Which inturn came to be called as "Peramedu" and now famously known as Peerumedu.
+Another local tradition attributes the name "Peerumedu" to the large number of guava trees (pera) that once grew in the area.
+According to this account, the place was originally called "Peramedu", which later evolved into the present name Peerumedu.

 Demographics

-As of 2011 Census, Peerumade had a population of 22,213 with 11,049 males and 11,164 females.
-Peerumade village has an area of 52.34 km2 with 5,617 families residing in it.
-The average sex ratio was 1010 lower than the state average of 1084.
+As of the 2011 Census of India, Peerumade had a population of 22,213, comprising 11,049 males and 11,164 females.
+The village covers an area of 52.34 km² (20.21 sq mi) and contains 5,617 households.
+The sex ratio was 1,010 females per 1,000 males, which was lower than the state average of 1,084.
 In Peerumade, 8.8% of the population was under 6 years of age.
 Peerumade had an average literacy of 89.1% lower than the state average of 94%; male literacy was 93.9% and female literacy was 84.5%.

 Geography

-The landscape of Peermade includes spectacular waterfalls, open grass lands and pine forests.
-Predominantly it is classified as Malanad with an elevation ranging from 3000 ft from the mean sea level.
+The landscape of Peermade includes spectacular waterfalls, open grass lands and pine forests.The area is classified as Malanad (hill country), with elevations ranging from about 3,000 ft (910 m) above mean sea level.